BorisGiba/chatbot/README.md

 ## Functionality

-The intention behind this project was to create an interactable chatbot using only tensorflow.js for the output-predictions.
+The intention behind this project was to create an interactable chatbot using only tensorflow.js for predicting responses.
-A very sophisticated chatbot can be created utilizing BERT or GPT-2 or similarly large models, however training those models as well as providing a web-interface to showcase the created chatbot would be very resource-heavy tasks.
+A very sophisticated chatbot can be created utilizing large models such as BERT or GPT-2, however training those models as well as providing a web-interface to showcase the created chatbot would be very resource-heavy.
 For those reasons I chose an intent-based model, which tries to match the user-input to a certain "intent" and then chooses one of multiple pre-defined answers.
 This, of course, is not nearly as exciting as a generative approach (I may return to that idea in the future), however, this variant is very light and resource-efficient.